 You have an attitude problem: This deficiency may be the hardest to admit.
 Do you feel burned out, disinterested?
 Maybe work or family pressures effect your zeal for reaching your amateur radio goals?
 Mental health experts almost universally agree that participating in fun and interesting pastimes & hobbies helps improve attitude and outlook, so it’s possible that your lack of participation in things you enjoy is dragging you down in other areas of your life.
+I know people that take Tennis Lessons and say they’re the highlight of their week.
+Surely that is contributing to an overall positive mental attitude?
 I’m not a trained counseling professional so I’m not going to drift too far into the weeds on this one, but I can say from personal experience that amateur radio has been an uplifting escape at times when not much else was going well for me.

 Other people have an attitude problem: A common complaint among new hams (and even a few older ones) is that more senior hams are protective of what they perceive as their “turf”.
 This can manifest itself in the form of being snubbed on local repeaters & nets, being condescended to when interacting with other hams, clubs being no more than arrogant cliques, and many more ungentlemanly behaviors that send the signal that outsiders are not welcome.
 Purposely blocking the path of new amateurs who want to achieve their goals is no way to grow a hobby.